Zanthed/archlinux-files/etc/README.md

 ### RUSTFLAGS
 - Added `opt-level=2` to do -O2 optimization.
 - Added `target-cpu=native` to compile and optimize for your architecture.
-- Added `lto=thin` to do link-time optimization **on the crate you're compiling** instead of `fat` where it does LTO on all dependencies and the crate.
-This is to avoid possible issues other crates may have with LTO while still going for a performance boost.
+- Added `lto=fat` to do full link-time optimization.
+If you experience excessively long linking times, try using `thin` which achives similar performance gains to fat while being quicker.
+See http://blog.llvm.org/2016/06/thinlto-scalable-and-incremental-lto.html

 ### MAKEFLAGS
-- Added `-j$(nproc)` to use all threads available.
+- Added `-j$(getconf _NPROCESSORS_ONLN)` to use all threads available.
+- Added `--quiet` to only print information, warnings, or errors.

 ### DEBUG_CFLAGS
 - Added `-grecord-gcc-switches` to insert GCC compiler arguments in debugging information.